 What is Dark Fiction Magazine all about?
 What do you do?
 Why am I here?

-DFM is an audio magazine dedicated to the stranger side of genre.
 We love science-fiction, horror, fantasy, and all those smaller sub-genres with cool names and possibly their own stalls in Camden Market.
-We want to find good short stories and share them with you, and maybe we want to give you a few sleepless nights too.
+We want to find good short stories and share them with you.

 How much does it cost to pour these audio delights into my ear canal?